GeorgeSheppard/LifeSite/docs/architecture.md

 - React Query
 - Material UI
 - NextAuth
-- ThreeJS and React Three Fiber

 ## Backend

 - AWS
   - Cognito
   - S3
-    - User - Each user is given their own folder which is their user ID
+    - User - Each user is given their own folder which is their user ID, this contains any images they upload
-      - Images - Folder for any images the user uploads
-      - Models - Folder for any models for the printing page the user uploads e.g. STL, 3MF
-      - profile.json - As of the time of writing, all user data is stored in one json file.
-The json is separated by pages, e.g. data required for printing page will be under the property 'printing'.
-The json connects with other resources in S3 using the object key.
-To retrieve an object we create a signed URL from the object key.
+  - DynamoDB
 - Vercel
   - Any public static files are placed under the `public` folder.